open-telemetry/opentelemetry-collector-contrib/receiver/apachesparkreceiver/README.md

 - `collection_interval`: (default = `60s`): This receiver collects metrics on an interval.
 This value must be a string readable by Golang's [time.ParseDuration](https://pkg.go.dev/time#ParseDuration).
 Valid time units are `ns`, `us` (or `µs`), `ms`, `s`, `m`, `h`.
 - `endpoint`: (default = `http://localhost:4040`): Apache Spark endpoint to connect to in the form of `[http][://]{host}[:{port}]`
-- `whitelisted_application_ids`: (default = `[]`): An array of Spark application IDs for which metrics should be collected.
-If unspecified, metrics will be collected for all Spark applications running on the cluster at the specified endpoint.
+- `whitelisted_application_names`: An array of Spark application names for which metrics should be collected.
+If no application names are specified, metrics will be collected for all Spark applications running on the cluster at the specified endpoint.

 ### Example Configuration